-Values for the Timestamp type are encoded as 64-bit signed integers representing a number of milliseconds since the standard base time known as the epoch: January 1 1970 at 00:00:00 GMT.
-A Timestamp type can be entered as an integer for CQL input, or as a string literals in any of the following ISO 8601 formats:
+Values for the timestamp type are encoded as 64-bit signed integers representing a number of milliseconds since the standard base time known as the epoch: January 1 1970 at 00:00:00 GMT.
+A timestamp type can be entered as an integer for CQL input, or as a string literal in any of the following ISO 8601 formats:

 yyyy-mm-dd HH:mm yyyy-mm-dd HH:mm:ss yyyy-mm-dd HH:mmZ yyyy-mm-dd HH:mm:ssZ yyyy-mm-dd'T'HH:mm yyyy-mm-dd'T'HH:mmZ yyyy-mm-dd'T'HH:mm:ss yyyy-mm-dd'T'HH:mm:ssZ yyyy-mm-dd yyyy-mm-ddZ

 where Z is the RFC-822 4-digit time zone, expressing the time zone's difference from UTC.
 For example, for the date and time of Jan 2, 2003, at 04:05:00 AM, GMT: